 Tags with “W” – Cleaning with Water-Based Cleaners

 If your couch has a “W” on the tag, then thank your lucky stars because this is the most durable kind of fabric and the easiest to clean.
 You can use any kind of upholstery or carpet cleaner and expect good results, but for a more natural cleaning solution we recommend using vinegar and a baking soda.
+Some companies may let you know that they use this mixture on their process’s page or a how we work page.

 To clean with baking soda and vinegar, use the following steps: